dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 If you are interested in more details on the anecdotes then beer is your friend :)

 The from first princeples apprach makes the post quite a lot longer, but also gives insights into some of the fundamental forces that control scaling journeys.

-# TLDR

-The TLDR is that many problems can be identified and solved by looking at how time is spent.
-As a company scales more and more things will demand more and more time.
-Everything from more meetings to slower compile times will eat into the time available to do work.
-The key to success it to be able to identify the important value adding tasks that are essential and then optimize them heavily.
-For most software companies this would be

-1) Writing code

-2) Building code

-3) Testing code

-4) Deploying code

-5) Operating code in production

-Another key lesson is that the effects of scaling do not hit uniformly.
-Your high performers will take the brunt of the questions and problems.
-This is because the very same attributes that make them high performers also make them the best qualified to answer questions (high context and experience).
-Onboarding too many people too quickly can easily burn out your high performers and lead to high churn.

-Furthermore it is important to understand that exponential scaling is not intuitive.
-Things that seem manageable can bubble up to become major problems very quickly.
-Oftentimes the severity of problems is evaluated based on how severe they have been in the past.
-But in exponential scaling such evaluations stop being accurate.
-Understanding what will be important in the future allows you to build the right building blocks in advance.
-Sometimes this is vastly superior to retrofitting solutions, sometimes it is not.

-Lastly it is important to understand that scaling is not a one time event.
-What works great at 5 people might be terrible at 50 people.
-What works great at 50 people might be terrible at 500 people.

-What is generally needed is a transformation from a focus on individuals to a focus on teams and processes.
-By doing this transtion at a pace that is neither too fast (adding too much process too quickly) nor too slow (too heavy a focus on individuals) it is possible to save a lot of pain and suffering.
-This translates to a happier and more productive workforce.

 # Scaling software companies